ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

 ## Wrapping up

-As we have argued, if data visualization is never easy, it is even more so in the case of a novel phenomenon such as COVID-19.
-Therefore, when facing any type of visuals, we should proceed with caution, either if we are producing them or just watching them.
-If you are doing (or planning to do) any type of visualization, ask yousrself what question do you want to answer and which is the best way to do it, take into account the aforementioned considerations and make them evident to your readers.
+As argued, if data visualization is never easy, it is even less so in the case of a novel phenomenon such as COVID-19.
+Therefore, when facing any type of visuals, we should proceed with caution.
+If you are doing (or planning to do) any type of visualization, ask yousrself what question do you want to answer and which is the best way to do it, take into account the aforementioned considerations and make them evident to your readers[^considerations-medium].
 Also, make your analysis reproducible, so anyone could tell you if you did something wrong or even fix it by themselves.
 If you are simply watching them, look for all those explanations, and if you can't find them, ask for them, help the author or simply ignore it and look for an alternative.
 But in any case, you should always remember not to take data too seriously or too blindly.
 Data by itself is not what really matters, is what we do with it and how we do it in order to achieve knowledge what really matters.
+And here's when science plays its role.

 [^infer]: There is a third scenario: to infer or calculate the data from other datasets.
 [^data-formats]: For example, [UK releases its data stored in a single XLS file](https://www.gov.uk/government/publications/covid-19-track-coronavirus-cases), without a clean structure.
 Not only they use a proprietary format, but they mix data with metadata on the same file, even in the same sheet, instead of using a wide format where every column is a field and every row is an observation or a long format where keys and values are stored as in a dictionary.
 On the other hand, Spain decided to release the data in PDF.
 PDFs are great for visualization because they are an ISO format and can be opened with plenty of different softwares.
 Unfortunately, it is not great for consuming data, as it is not structured in any way.